 According to analyst Ming-Chi Kuo of KGI Securities, he believes that Apple will release a 4in iPhone that features the same A9 processor as the iPhone 6s, albeit without 3D Touch capabilities.
 Additionally, he expects it to have iPhone 5s-like camera specs: an 8-megapixel back shooter and 1.2MP selfie camera up front.

-He anticipates that it will sell for US$400-500 (up to RM2,100) in the States, or about US$150-250 (about RM840) less than the iPhone 6s currently does, and that it'll come in at least two or three coloured metal options - not plastic like the iPhone 5c (pictured).
+He anticipates that it will sell for US$400-500 (₹26,500-33,000) in the States, and that it'll come in at least two or three coloured metal options - not plastic like the iPhone 5c (pictured).
 Furthermore, the new phone is expected to have NFC capabilities to support Apple Pay, which will expand the reach of the payments system.

 Why make another small phone when the big ones have done so well?
 Kuo believes some 20 million units of the iPhone 6c could sell in 2016, helping to pad the potential of slowing iPhone 6s sales and improve upon current iPhone 5s sales.
 That said, we'd be surprised to see the A9 processor appear in a cheaper iPhone, especially if last year's A8-toting iPhone 6 remains on the market.